Una Mabel Bourne: Career

 "Miss Bourne has an excellent technique and plays with refinement and distinction," an English critic wrote of a performance at London's Bechstein Hall in 1906.
 Bourne joined Nellie Melba's touring entourage in Australia in 1907, 1909, and 1912, both as an accompanist and performing solo.
 After 1912, she moved to England, where she gave concerts and toured.
-She performed for Queen Mary of Teck in 1914, and during World War I she gave benefit concerts and concerts at hospitals.
+She performed for Queen Mary in 1914, and during World War I she gave benefit concerts and concerts at hospitals.

 In 1915 she began making recordings with the English Gramophone Company.
 She also made player-piano rolls in the United States, and gave performances for women's clubs and radio audiences.
 During World War II she was based in Melbourne again, where she performed and opened a conservatory.

 Bourne's art songs and compositions for piano are considered "light and dainty", and include March Grotesque, Petite Valse Caprice, Gavotte, Humoresque, and Wiegenlied, which was dedicated to Nellie Melba.